 - the About the Theory; Myths vs. Facts and Critiques and Responses sections;

 - the The Julian Jaynes Collection, in which Julian Jaynes addresses over 100 questions about the theory;

 - and the Discussion Forum.

 If your question isn’t addressed in any of these places, please feel free to post a question in the Discussion Forum or send us an e-mail.

-Q: Is Julian Jaynes’s The Origin of Consciousness in the Breakdown of the Bicameral Mind available for the Kindle, Nook, or other e-readers?
+Q: Is Julian Jaynes’s The Origin of Consciousness in the Breakdown of the Bicameral Mind available for the Kindle and other e-readers?

-A: Yes, The Origin of Consciousness in the Breakdown of the Bicameral Mind was published for Kindle, Google Play, Kobo, and other e-book platforms in 2012.
+A: Yes, The Origin of Consciousness in the Breakdown of the Bicameral Mind was published on Kindle, Google Play Books, Kobo, and other e-book platforms in 2012.

 Q: Is Julian Jaynes’s The Origin of Consciousness in the Breakdown of the Bicameral Mind available as an audiobook?